ismaelestalayo/CryptoTracker/README.md

 # CryptoTracker
 A simple yet powerful crypto-currency tracker UWP.
-Keep track of cryptocoins

 - Adjustable charts to show last hour/day/week/month...
-- Supports Bitcoin, Ethereum and Litecoin (with more to come)
+- Supports Bitcoin, Ethereum, Litecoin and Ripple (with more to come)
 - Currencies: EUR, USD, GBP, AUD, MXN, CNY, JPY, INR...
 - Beautiful light and dark theme for you to choose!